wputra/didactic-giggle/ratelimit/README.md

 - run the script: `python3 parse_ratelimit.py`

 # Limitation
-- using Generic Cell Rate Algorithm to doing rate limiting. it may more suitable to do real time rate limiting.
+- Using Generic Cell Rate Algorithm to do rate limiting.
+It may more suitable to do real time rate limiting.